Frequently Asked Questions

 A. Contact the Financial Aid Office with questions about your aid award.

-Q. Will I need to sign
+Q. Will I need to complete

-a Credit Agreement every semester?
+a Payment Agreement every semester?

 Q. Can all my tuition charges